Updated October 25, 2023

-Project Finance is one of the key focus areas in today’s world because of continuous growth and expansion of the industries at a rapid rate.
-Project finance is a centuries-old form of financing high-risk, development-oriented projects.
+Project Finance in India is one of the key focus areas in today’s world because of the continuous growth and expansion of industries at a rapid rate.
+It is a centuries-old form of financing high-risk, development-oriented projects.

-A survey said that 90% of respondents identified money as the greatest obstacle to implementation of any project.
+A survey said that 90% of respondents identified money as the greatest obstacle to implementing any project.

-The various sources of finance can be broadly divided into two categories, viz. equity capital and debt capital (borrowed capital).
+The various sources of finance can be broadly divided into equity capital and debt capital (borrowed capital).
 The project manager can choose any one or a combination of two or more of these methods to finance the project.
 The combination of equity and debt should be judicious, and it will vary according to the nature of the project.

 - Share capital – equity capital and preference capital.